AnthonyRC7/ETL-Project-on-World-Happiness-Report/README.md

-# World Happiness ETL Project

-## Project Proposal
-Extract 2015 & 2020 World Happiness data from Kaggle.com, Transform csv files into two clean dataframes, Load dataframes directly from pandas into PostgreSQL and MongoDB.
+This ETL Project consists of: Extracting 2015 & 2020 World Happiness data from Kaggle.com, transforming csv files into two clean dataframes, and loading dataframes directly from pandas into PostgreSQL and MongoDB.

-  ### Team Members:
-    - Zac Cheatle
-    - Adam Mcvey
-    - Heather Wright
-    - Shelly Fischer

 #### Tools Used:
 - Pandas
 - SQL Alchemy
 - Pymongo
 - MongoDB
 - PostgreSQL

 ## Extract
 Imported 2015 and 2020 world happiness csv files from Kaggle.com into Pandas.